ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-new-page/README.md

 ## Building the UI

-Next, it's time to build the UI that will hit our create route.
+Next, it's time to build the UI that will hit our new route.
 In order to submit user input to the database, we'll need to create a new view that has a form element.

-First, create a `new.ejs` file in `views/applications`, and add HTML boilerplate (!+tab).
+In `views/applications`, create a `new.ejs` file and add HTML boilerplate (!+tab).

 Change the title to "Add a New Application", and add the navbar partial to the top of the `<body>`.